Understanding Obsessive Love: A Guide to Healthy Relationships

 Obsessive love can be tricky to identify, especially when you’re in the middle of it.
 The intense emotions and behavior may feel like a natural part of the relationship, but in reality, they’re red flags that should not be ignored.

-Emotional Manipulation: Subconsciously trying to manipulate your partner’s behavior to align with your expectations is a sign of obsession.
-This behavior can lead to issues between you two.
+• Emotional Manipulation: Subconsciously trying to manipulate your partner’s behavior to align with your expectations.

-You may feel anxious or uncertain without your partner’s constant affirmations of love and affection.
-No Other Interests: Losing interest in hobbies or friends and only focusing on the relationship is a red flag of obsession.
+• No Other Interests: Losing interest in hobbies or friends and only focusing on the relationship.

 When Obsession Fizzles Out: Understanding the End of the Obsession